suvo83/IDS/README.md

 # 🛡️ Intrusion Detection System (IDS)

-A lightweight Intrusion Detection System built using Python and C, designed to monitor network traffic and detect suspicious or malicious activities.
+A lightweight Intrusion Detection System built using Python and Scapy, designed to monitor network traffic and detect suspicious or malicious activities.
 This IDS project showcases a rule-based and anomaly detection approach with real-time alerting and logging capabilities.

 ---